Architectural Systems and Research Methods

 - Biophilic / Living Integrated skill / Building Envelopes & Home Biomes for Beautification, Health & repair

 - Equipment requirements - Audio video equipment required

 - Other requirements - Access to the Internet.
 Admission to degree may be required.

 This subject was previously known as Advanced Applied Architectural Systems.

-Students will explore the applied advanced architectural environmental, technological and construction systems of a complex architectural project with diverse client profile, and a multi-layered response to environments.
-Using skills and knowledge’s relating to their understanding of multiple contexts (natural, built and human), students will produce an outcome that will focus on a range of analytical, modelling and testing methods of research.
+Students will explore the applied advanced architectural environmental, technological and construction systems of a complex architectural project with diverse client profile.
+Students will be required to consider and incorporate multi-layered responses to environmental concerns employing decarbonsing strategies at different scales.
+Using skills and knowledge’s relating to their understanding of multiple contexts (natural, built and human), students will produce an outcome that will focus on a range of analytical, modelling and testing through methods of research including digital fabrication and making.
 In doing so they will develop an understanding of the interaction and relationships between key elements of the design, as a means of informing future design decision making processes.
 Students will be expected to demonstrate technical and architectural language proficiency.
 There may be a fieldwork component, the nature of which is dependent upon the project selected.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.

 Find out more about the Academic Integrity module.

 - Environmental and Technical Explorations Report (40%)

 - Portfolio (60%)